 What is the policy on cosplay weapons and props?

 Cosplay weapons and props are allowed, with some restrictions.
+The short version: if it could be mistaken for a real weapon or used as a weapon – it is not permitted.
 No real swords will be allowed, even for a cosplay prop, and will be confiscated.
 Obviously fake swords used as cosplay props are allowed.
 Small wooden baseball bats are allowed.
 No guns (even props) will be permitted.
 Archery bows are allowed but no arrows.
 If in doubt, please ask us if the item you are thinking of bringing is allowed.

 Please note that if you bring any kind of prop or cosplay weapon against the restrictions of the Ontario Science Centre that they may be confiscated.
 People who are found to be using cosplay weapons to fight with other guests may be asked to leave.